Hope Groups was born out of two very different pilot programs with foster and adoptive families.

-Connect’s Hope Groups provide the opportunity to join with four other families in starting and ending a therapeutic plan at the same time.
-Connect therapists work with participants to develop a family-specific treatment plan geared toward meeting each family’s unique needs while also offering the option to participate in a group session with the other parents once a month.
-Groups provide a safe space to share thoughts, trials and questions with each other while under the guidance and support of a licensed, adoption/foster-competent Connect therapist.
+Hope Groups provide the opportunity to join with three to five other families in starting and ending a therapeutic plan at the same time.
+Therapists work with participants to develop a family-specific treatment plan geared toward meeting each family’s unique needs while also participating in a group session with the other parents once a month.
+Groups provide a safe space to share thoughts, trials and questions with each other while under the guidance and support of a licensed, adoption/foster-competent therapist.

 Families participating in Hope groups report an increase in attachment with their child, a decrease in relational frustration, new parenting tools and a renewed sense of confidence.
 Parents also experienced a decrease in problematic behaviors and growth in compassion and understanding of their child and their unique history.